Miden client library

 Create local account¶

-With the Miden client, you can create and track any number of on-chain and local accounts.
+With the Miden client, you can create and track any number of public and local accounts.
 For local accounts, the state is tracked locally, and the rollup only keeps commitments to the data, which in turn guarantees privacy.

 The AccountTemplate